dennys246/BOLDnet/README.md

     net.predict(subject)
 ```

 One of the most important functions apart of the `observer.lens()` class is the `lens.observe()` function, which takes an in depth dive into the feature maps generated apart of the AI.
 For every layer and every feature map, the tool deconvolves the maps back into their original shape and plots the features in MNI space to be visualized.
-For the final convolutional block in the NeuroNet model, a heatmap is generated to show the most important freature's used by the model.
+For the final convolutional block in the BOLDnet model, a heatmap is generated to show the most important freature's used by the model.
 To generate all the feature and heat maps for a given outout, call the net.lens.observe() function and pass in the outcome you would like to observe like this...

 ```
 net.lens.observe(-0.9) # To generate feature maps for a test sample that is close to -0.9